tprasadtp/protonvpn-docker/docs/faq.md

 ## Split horizon DNS

 - This is only possible with `systemd-resolved`.
-After connecting to VPN (`protonwire connect`) You can verify split dns configuration via `resolvectl query <domain>` and check the interface being used to resolve it.
+After connecting to VPN (via `protonwire connect <SERVER>`).
+Verify split dns configuration using `resolvectl query <domain>` and check the interface being used to resolve it.
-Please ensure to use stub resolver mode as many statically built programs (Especially go/rust programs) do not use `nss-resolve` and directly read `/etc/resolv.conf`.
-- Please ensure that your DHCP server/router or VPN gateway advertises search domains.
-They will be automatically picked up if using NetworkManager(most desktops) or `systemd-networkd` (most servers) or `ifupdown`.
+- Ensure that DHCP server/router or VPN gateway advertises search domains.
+They will be automatically picked up if using NetworkManager(most desktops) or `systemd-networkd` (most servers) or `ifupdown` hooks.

 ## Running systemd unit as non-root user